-To get you started, SurveyMonkey offers a free tool which provides a powerful and intuitive platform to construct your surveys.
-There are also free online resources, such as this ‘Wellbeing Measurement Survey’ template from Anna Freud, which will point you in the right direction for the sorts of questions that you should be asking to your school staff.
+To get you started, SurveyMonkey offers a free tool that provides a powerful and intuitive platform to construct your surveys.
+There are also free online resources, such as this ‘Wellbeing Measurement Survey’ template from Anna Freud, which will point you in the right direction for the sorts of questions that you should be asking your school staff.

 2. Mental health and wellbeing champions

 An initiative that has been successfully implemented in the NHS, health and wellbeing champions are staff who are tasked with promoting, identifying, and signposting their colleagues to local and national health and wellbeing support.

 This can work in your school as well.
 Check the responses to your wellbeing survey: are there any members of staff who were passionate about the improvement of wellbeing in your school?
 Ask your staff for volunteers from all corners of the workforce who would be willing to take on the role.

 In schools, this means someone who can be a voice for all staff, facilitating grassroots change by building resilience, improving communication, and gaining trust.

 In practise, your champions would be sharing information and resources about mental health, running activities and seminars to raise awareness, reaching out to mental health organisations for collaboration, and working with the school to improve mental health standards and support.

 People who are able to listen to the needs of your staff, understand what the school can do to help, and engage with the right people to implement changes so that staff can feel safe and heard.
 With familiar faces to consult and lean on when they are struggling with their mental health and wellbeing, this generates a culture of support among staff.